C.D. Pasaquina

-Club Deportivo Pasaquina Futbol Club, commonly known as Pasaquina F.C. are a Salvadoran professional football club based in Pasaquina, La Unión Department.
+Escuelita de Futbol de Pasaquina, commonly known as EF Pasaquina, was a Salvadoran professional football club based in Pasaquina, La Unión Department.

-They currently play in the Salvadoran Primera División.
+They last played in the Tercera División.

 History

+The club was founded as Club Deportivo Pasaquina Futbol Clube, or Pasaquina F.C. for short in 1962.

 Pasaquina came close to being promoted to the Primera División in 1996, but they lost a round-robin tournament to Chalatenango and Metapan.

 The club won the 2013 Apertura.
 The club failed to win the 2014 Clausura title, which meant the club were forced to play in a promotion play-off against Once Lobos over two Legs, which Pasaquina won 2–1.
 The win allowed the club to be promoted to the Primera División for the first time in their history.

 On 3 July 2019, Pasaquina failed to meet the requirements that FESFUT had placed for clubs to be eligible to play in the Primera División by failing to pay outstanding debts.
 The club will be forced to sell their spot in Primera División.

+After 2 years Hiatus, In 2022 the club reformed as Escuelas de Futbol de Pasaquina, the club were promoted to the tercera division.
+In June 2023, the club transferred ownership, changing its name to "Escuelita de futbol de Pasaquina".